avast/rabbitmq-scala-client/README.md

 #### Using own non-Effect F

-By default only `F[_]: cats.effect.Effect` can be used when creating new connection which makes impossible to use some commonly used
-([_strict_](https://stackoverflow.com/questions/27454798/is-future-in-scala-a-monad)) types like `scala.cuncurrent.Future`.
+By default only `F[_]: cats.effect.Effect` can be used when creating new connection which makes some commonly used ([_strict_](https://stackoverflow.com/questions/27454798/is-future-in-scala-a-monad)) types like `scala.cuncurrent.Future` impossible to use.
 However there exists a workaround:
 1. Create `RabbitMQConnection[Task]`
 1. Convert it to your `F[_]` by providing `cats.arrow.FunctionK[Task, A]` and `cats.arrow.FunctionK[A, Task]`

 ```scala
 implicit val fkToFuture: cats.arrow.FunctionK[Task, Future] = ???
 implicit val fkFromFuture: cats.arrow.FunctionK[Future, Task] = ???